Standard Testing Conditions

 An NRCA ProCertification Qualified Assessor coordinates with the certification candidate (or his or her authorized representative) to determine the performance exam location and who supplies the tools, equipment and materials.

-Low-slope mockup requirements can be found in the Guidelines for Performance Exam Standard Testing Conditions on page 8.
+You can find standard testing condition requirements in the Guidelines for Performance Exam Standard Testing Conditions manual.

 Creating a safe environment for the exam is the most important requirement.
 Additionally, it is important the exam is conducted in an area where there will not be interruptions from normal business operations.
 Access to roofing material waste disposal and providing access to restrooms is needed.
 Finally, the Qualified Assessor who proctors the exam will need a point of contact to schedule the exam.
 Having Wi-Fi available to Qualified Assessors is not required but very helpful—it helps them efficiently score the exam and upload it to NRCA’s database.